IonesioJunior/Information-Retrieval/search_by_inverted_index/README.md

 <p align="center"><img src = "../resources/inverted_index.jpg" width = "500"></p>

 ### How it works?
-  Basically, we need to build a map of all words contained in all of our documents.
-Yes, this is computationally expensive, but we will transfer great part of process cost to start the application.
+  Basically, we need to build a map of all words contained in all of our documents. **Yes, this is computationally expensive**, but we will transfer great part of process cost to start the application.
 Once started, we won't need to worry with query process cost.

   Later, for every word in our map, we need to create a link with documents id's that contains that word.
 In this way, we will have a map of words, where each word is associated with a list of documents.